 This Huntress is based on one of her recent comic costumes (the most recent, designed by Jim Lee, makes her both more religious and more bat-like [and shows off her tightly toned abs, too --ed.]).
 She's clad in purple and black, and has a golden cross hanging at her neck.
 Her black hair is hangs down her back, and she has a non-removable vinyl cape.

 All three figures come displayed in one box.
 The backdrop for the figures is the interior of Oracle's clock tower, a setting for both the comic and the show.
 They look quite nice packaged, but really, this isn't a set to keep closed.
 The set comes with two oval display bases and four tiny pegs.
-Each base has ten holes, allowing you to set things up how ever you like.
+Each base has ten holes, allowing you to set things up however you like.
+It would have been nice if the clock and a section of floor were an actual base, though.